-Use wheels or other approved noncorrosive spacing devices within 3 feet of the bottom, within 6 feet of the top, and intervals not exceeding 10 feet along the shaft to ensure concentric spacing for the entire length of the cage.
+Use concrete wheels or other approved noncorrosive spacing devices near the bottom, within 3 feet of the top, and intervals not exceeding 15 feet along the shaft to ensure concentric spacing for the entire length of the cage.
 Do not use block or wire type spacers.
-Use a minimum of one spacer per 30 inches of circumference of cage with a minimum of four at each level.
-Provide spacers at the bottom of the drilled shaft reinforcing cage as required to maintain the proper position of the cage.
+Use a minimum of one spacer per 30 inches of circumference of cage with a minimum of three at each level.
+Provide concrete spacers, constructed as shown in the Contract Documents, at the bottom of the drilled shaft reinforcing cage to maintain the specified distance between the bottom of the cage and the bottom of the shaft is maintained.
+Use the number of bottom spacers as shown in the Contract Documents.
+Use spacers constructed of approved material equal in quality and durability to the concrete specified for the shaft.
+The Engineer will approve spacers subject to satisfactory performance in the field.

 Check the elevation of the top of the steel cage before and after placing the concrete.
-If the cage is not within the specified tolerances, correct, and do not construct additional shafts until receiving approval from the Engineer.
+If the rebar cage is not maintained within the specified tolerances, correct it as directed by the Engineer.
+Do not construct additional shafts until modifying the rebar cage support in a manner satisfactory to the Engineer.

-455-16.4 Cross-Hole Sonic Logging (CSL) Tubes: Install CSL access tubes full length in all drilled shafts from the tip of shaft to a point high enough above top of shaft to allow CSLtesting, but not less than 30 inches above the top of the drilled shaft, ground surface or water surface, whichever is higher.
+455-16.4 Cross-Hole Sonic Logging (CSL) Tubes: Install CSL access tubes full length in all drilled shafts from the tip of shaft to a point high enough above top of shaft to allow cross-hole-sonic-logging testing, but not less than 30 inches above the top of the drilled shaft, ground surface or water surface, whichever is higher.
 Equally space tubes around circumference of drilled shaft.
 Securely tie access tubes to the inside of the reinforcing cage and align tubes to be parallel to the vertical axis of the center of the cage.
-Access tubes from the top of the reinforcing cage to the tip of the shaft shall be NPS 1-1/2 Schedule 40 black iron or black steel (not galvanized) pipe.
-Access tubes above the top of the reinforcing cage may be the same black iron or black steel pipe or Schedule 80 PVC pipe.
-Ensure that the CSL access tubes are free from loose rust, scale, dirt, paint, oil and other foreign material.
+Access tubes must be Schedule 40 steel with a minimum inside diameter of 1.5 inches.
 Couple tubes as required with threaded couplers, such that inside of tube remains flush.
 Seal the bottom and top of the tubes with threaded caps.
 The tubes, joints and bottom caps shall be watertight.
 Seal the top of the tubes with lubricated, threaded caps sufficient to prevent the intrusion of foreign materials.
 Stiffen the cage sufficiently to prevent damage or misalignment of access tubes during the lifting and installation of the cage.
+Repair or replace any unserviceable tube prior to concreting.
 Exercise care in removing the caps from the top of the tubes after installation so as not to apply excess torque, hammering or other stress which could break the bond between the tubes and the concrete.

-Provide the following number (rounded up to the next whole number of tubes) and configuration of cross-hole sonic logging access tubes in each drilled shaft based on the diameter of the shaft.
+Provide the following number (rounded up to the next whole number of tubes) and configuration of crosshole sonic logging access tubes in each drilled shaft based on the diameter of the shaft.